 - The creator/animator identified should not currently be working in IP generation and should not be a principal of the company;

-- The applicant company must be willing to engage in a formal option agreement with the creator/animator regarding the project;
+- If an award is made the applicant company must engage in a formal option agreement with the creator/animator regarding the project;

 - If the project is based on existing work then the company needs to have the rights to develop it;

-- The funding is to support the creator/animator to produce an animated short film.
+- The funding is to support the creator/animator to produce an animated short.

 All applicants must complete an online application form.
-Please ensure that all supporting documentation is submitted either online with your application or via email to Nicky Coyle, Funding Executive ([email protected]).
+Please ensure that all supporting documentation is submitted either online with your application or via email to Kari-Anne Proctor, Funding Executive ([email protected]).

 Failure to provide the requested supporting documentation will result in your application being eliminated from the Creative Animation call.